 “I’ll buzz you in”

-By the 1950s, intercoms started shedding their telephone-like hardware.
-Visitors and residents could speak to each other directly through an intercom by pressing or holding a button.
+By the 1950s, intercoms started shedding their telephone-like hardware and the apartment buzzer was born.
+Visitors and residents could now speak to each other directly through an intercom by pressing or holding a button.
 This required hardware at both the front entryway and inside the resident’s unit.
 Front doors with electronic locks could be opened remotely by pressing a button on the same in-unit hardware.

 In 1947, the invention of the transistor — a device that amplifies or switches electronic signals — further advanced the technological DNA of the intercom.
 Manufacturers started building intercom systems with solid-state relays.
 This meant there were no moving parts that could wear out over time.